navya68/navya68/README.md

-I’m an **AI & Cloud enthusiast** interested in how **Generative AI can create human-centered, empathetic communication experiences**.
-I enjoy experimenting with prompts, narratives, and AI-generated content to understand how technology can influence user behavior in a positive way.
+**AI & Cloud enthusiast** working on Generative AI, cloud infrastructure, and automation.
+I explore DevOps practices, CI/CD pipelines, and containerized systems to build reliable and scalable platforms.
+Passionate about understanding how AI and cloud technologies power real-world applications.

-I’m especially curious about **AI storytelling, habit-building communication, and UX-focused content**, particularly in fintech and real-world products.
+Skilled in collaborating with teams, understanding perspectives, and continuously improving myself to solve problems effectively.
+Strong interpersonal and intrapersonal abilities complement my technical expertise.

 ---